sysu-software-2022/LoupeRunner/README.md

 done < archaea_context.txt
 ```

-It may cost much more time than use wget, however it
+It may cost much more time than use wget.